 Allworth Financial does not have any disciplinary disclosures.
 All registered investment advisors must disclose in their Form ADV filed with the SEC whether they’ve faced any legal, regulatory or civil disciplinary actions within the last decade that would be material to a client’s evaluation of the firm or the management team.

-For more information on Allworth Financial, go to its IAPD page.
+For more information on Allworth Financial, go to its Investment Adviser Public Disclosure (IAPD) page.

-Allworth Financial has offices in the following locations:
+Allworth Financial lists offices in the following locations on its website:

 Allworth Financial might be a good option for you if you have $500,000 to invest and are looking for a straightforward investment strategy and comprehensive financial planning services.
 Clients with fewer assets to invest, or those who aren’t located near an Allworth office but want face-to-face financial planning, might find another firm that’s a better fit.